diengiau/tps/README.md

 # Trade Policy Sensitivity (TPS)

-**Code Appendix** for _“Trade Policy Uncertainty and Global Stock Returns: Evidence from the 2016 US Presidential Election”_
+**Code & Data Appendix** for _“Trade Policy Uncertainty and Global Stock Returns: Evidence from the 2016 US Presidential Election”_

 _This version: 2024/11/29_